What is enduro?

 What bike should I have?

 The regulations only require two working brakes, but of course, the best choice would be an enduro bike with about 160 mm of suspension travel.
-Equally good will be lighter bikes from the trail category.
-More and more people are also racing on hardtails, for which we have a separate category.
+Equally good would be a lighter bike from the trail category.
+More and more people are also racing on e-bikes, for which we have a separate category, as well as for hardtails.

-We have already seen many times that the type, quality, age and price of the bike, have very little impact on the results (and even less so on the fun of competition!).
+We have already seen many times that the type, quality, age and price of the bike, have very little impact on the result (and even less so on the fun of competition!).

 Regardless of your bicycle type, we recommend checking the brake pads before and putting on some good, durable tires with aggressive tread, preferably set up tubeless.